 Boardwalk and South Street Ramp

 The Boardwalk has received federal stimulus funding through the Transportation Improvements Generating Economic Recovery (TIGER) program, and other funding from FHWA, the Commonwealth of Pennsylvania and the City of Philadelphia.
-The project should be completed in late 2014.
-The contractor is Crossing Construction.
+The project was completed in October of 2014.

 Design and engineering: URS, Pennoni Associates and CH Planning

 Ramp design: Michael Baker Engineers